 It is the time of year that dieting becomes popular.
 The gyms are packed because this is the time of year that everyone is going to get healthy.
 In the arena of diet vs exercise, how do they stack up against each other?

 Are you part of the crowd that goes on the latest diet?
 Is January the only month you go into a gym?
-Maybe you don’t have to diet if you concentrate on making small changes.
+Well, maybe you don’t have to diet if you concentrate on making small changes.

-Many times I hear people say if I eat this serving of [insert high-calorie food here], I will have to exercise an extra hour to work off these additional calories.
+Many times I hear people say if I eat this serving of dessert, I will have to exercise an extra hour to work off these additional calories.

 This post may contain affiliate links.
 Please read our policies for more details.

-Thinking like this is necessarily bad, but if it becomes a common thought process, it can put you in a dangerous place.
-Believing that you can exercise your weight out of a bad diet is a very big misconception.
+Thinking like this isn’t necessarily bad, but if it becomes a common thought process, it can put you in a dangerous place.
+Believing that you can exercise your way out of a bad diet is a very big misconception.

 I look at losing weight as a 3 step process…eat less, move more and take steps to strengthen your mental health.
 It is important to understand just how big a part the mental health aspect plays in the overall health of your body.